Mark Carney: Post-governorships (2020–2024)

 In February 2021, Carney joined the board of fintech company Stripe.
 Carney helped launch the Glasgow Financial Alliance for Net Zero (GFANZ) at COP26 in Glasgow in November 2021.
 He acts as the group's co-chair.
-From 2022 to January 2025, Carney has also been an advisor to Watershed, a climate tech company founded by Stripe alumni that proposes to be "the platform companies need to succeed in the climate economy".
+From 2022 to January 2025, Carney was also an advisor to Watershed, a climate tech company founded by Stripe alumni that proposes to be "the platform companies need to succeed in the climate economy".
 In August 2023, Carney was named by Michael Bloomberg as chair of the new board of directors for Bloomberg L.P. as part of a broader reshuffle of the company's leadership.

 In September 2024, Carney became a special adviser and chair of the Liberal task force on economic growth.
-Shortly after the appointment, it was revealed Brookfield Asset Management had solicited the federal government for billion in funds as part of $50 billion Canada-only asset fund.
+Shortly after the appointment, it was revealed Brookfield Asset Management had solicited the federal government for billion in funds as part of a $50 billion Canada-only asset fund.
 Carney did not need to follow standard ethical disclosures mandatory for prime ministerial advisors because he was employed by the Liberal Party rather than the Prime Minister's Office.